h3ct0rb3t/CNCInk-V1/CAD/MACHINE_COMPONENTS.md

 ### Functional Overview

 The Peltier-cooled ink reservoir maintains ink at a precisely controlled low temperature (typically 15-20°C) to preserve ink chemistry, prevent evaporation, and stabilize viscosity.
 This is particularly important for long print sessions where ambient temperature fluctuations could otherwise cause drift in drop formation characteristics.
+Ink itself is stored in a Falcon tube, which itself is held in a custom aluminum casing with a slit, so ink levels can be monitored, and a bore, for the temperature sensor.
+The Peltier module is backed by a heat sink and a fan, which help the precise regulation of ink temperature.

-The Peltier thermoelectric cooler (TEC) operates by pumping heat from the cold side (in contact with the reservoir) to the hot side (dissipated to ambient via a heatsink and fan).
-A dual-sensor temperature monitoring system allows for closed-loop control: one sensor monitors the ink temperature in the reservoir, while a second monitors the hot-side temperature to prevent thermal runaway or condensation on the cold side.
+Because conductive inks can be very expensive and sensitive to temperature changes, a dedicated PID controller is allocated just for this module, which can be directly controlled by the user and is isolated from the microcontroller.
+The temperature sensor itself is a PT100 RTD probe, which is both cheap to acquire and extremely precise.

-The redundant Peltier modules provide cooling capacity margin and allow graceful degradation—if one module fails, the system continues to function at reduced cooling capacity.
-The in-line filter removes particles that could clog printhead nozzles.
-Insulated tubing on supply lines minimizes parasitic heat transfer between the cool reservoir and the warm heated bed system.
+Average laboratory conditions (25°C, 50% RH) give a dew point of ~13°C. While conductive inks are usually meant to be stored at temperatures much lower than this point (typically ~5°C), they usually have to be printed closer to room temperature.
+Therefore, condensation on the Peltier module should not be an issue in most applications, but the researcher is encouraged to keep this in mind for their own setup, as there's no filtration within the machine for condensation.

 ---